Mets' Francisco Alvarez (4), Harrison Bader (44) Pete Alonso (20) and...

 Mets' Francisco Alvarez (4), Harrison Bader (44) Pete Alonso (20) and others celebrate in the dugout in the eighth inning during Game 1 of the National League Division Series against the Phillies at Citizens Bank Park in Philadelphia on Oct.
 5, 2024.
 Credit: Newsday/William Perlman

-Noise, fans ... hope.
+Noise, fans . . . hope.
 Poof.
 Gonzo.

-And if anyone should recognize the trail of heartbreak the Mets are leaving in their wake, it’s the core of this Phillies’ roster, which did the same exact thing two years ago, squeezing into the playoffs as an 87-win team before wreaking havoc in October, all the way to the World Series.
+And if anyone should recognize the trail of heartbreak the Mets are leaving in their wake, it’s the core of this Phillies roster, which did the same exact thing two years ago, squeezing into the playoffs as an 87-win team before wreaking havoc in October, all the way to the World Series.

-But the Mets don’t necessarily have to head-on beat your best.
-They’re content to outlast, to frustrate, to patiently wait for that window of opportunity -- then smash right through.
-So as Wheeler kept piling up zeros Saturday, the Mets never panicked.
-Every pitch they made Wheeler throw got them closer to that chance, and when he left after seven scoreless innings, the Mets did what they do — won the game with five runs in the eighth inning.
+So as Wheeler kept piling up zeros Saturday, the Mets bided their time.
+Every pitch they made Wheeler throw got them closer to that chance, and when he left after seven scoreless innings, the Mets did what they do — they won the game with five runs in the eighth.

-“I feel like one of the things we've talked about is just finishing the game all the way to the ninth inning,” Vientos said.
+“I feel like one of the things we’ve talked about is just finishing the game all the way to the ninth inning,” Vientos said.
 “And the game is never over until the ninth.
-We've kind of been running with that mentality.
-I feel like the past week in Atlanta, then the last game in Milwaukee, we kind of showed that and it's giving us more confidence for doing that.”
+We’ve kind of been running with that mentality.
+I feel like the past week in Atlanta, then the last game in Milwaukee, we kind of showed that, and it’s giving us more confidence for doing that.”

 On contact, the ballpark went absolutely bonkers.
 And for the Phillies, a team trying to shed the rust of a five-day layoff, it was the perfect antidote.
-Everyone in the building probably felt all there was left to do was sit down with a cheesesteak and wait for the Phillies’ landslide.
+Everyone in the building probably felt all that was left to do was sit down with a cheesesteak and wait for the Phillies’ landslide.

 “Momentum is a big thing,” Nimmo said.
 “And having confidence is a big thing.
 And the guys are showing a lot of that right now.”

 For the Phillies, it was like looking at a mirror.
-They understood how dangerous the Mets would be coming into this Division Series because two years earlier, they were the danger, rallying from eight games under .500 in June — after the firing of manager Joe Girardi — then clinching the last wild card on the season’s final day to conclude a hectic three-city road trip.
+They understood how dangerous the Mets would be coming into this Division Series because two years earlier, they were the danger, rallying from eight games under .500 in June — after the firing of manager Joe Girardi — and clinching the last wild card on the season’s final day to conclude a hectic three-city road trip.

 “I definitely see a lot of similarities,” Phillies catcher J.T.
 Realmuto said on the eve of Game 1.
-“Baseball is such a game of momentum, it’s very contagious.
-So when you start gaining confidence and you start feeling good about yourself and you see your teammates success, and then you coming up in a big spot, that’s extremely contagious and just gives you confidence going forward.
+“Baseball is such a game of momentum.
+It’s very contagious.
+So when you start gaining confidence and you start feeling good about yourself and you see your teammates’ success, and then you coming up in a big spot, that’s extremely contagious and just gives you confidence going forward.

 “I think that’s something you’re seeing with the Mets right now.
 They’re a really hot team and they have a lot of momentum.
-You get into (the playoffs) late, you’re riding the high, then you just roll with that confidence and it takes you through.”
+You get into [the playoffs] late, you’re riding the high, then you just roll with that confidence and it takes you through.”

 SUBSCRIBE